Celebrity & Socialite Tara Palmer-Tomkinson Has Passed

 — Oliva Riggle (@OlivaRiggle) February 8, 2017

 In 1995, she caused a stir after she was seen kissing Prince Charles.
-Princess Diana had died at the time and she had become a source of encouragement and support for Prince Charles and his children.
+Princess Diana had just died at the time, and she had become a source of encouragement and support for Prince Charles and his children.
 The rumor mills churned out stories that the god-daughter had fallen in love with the prince.

 However, she sensationally revealed there were never any sparks between her and the Prince of Wales.
 Tara added that she “kissed Prince Charles every single day” since she was four-years-old, adding that things had definitely been blown out of proportion.
-Tara was loved by the media because of her penchant to adapt to the wealthy and affluent world of the aristocratic and weave through the fast-paced lifestyle of reality television.
+Tara was loved by the media because of her penchant to adapt to the wealthy and affluent world of the aristocratic and weave in the fast-paced lifestyle of reality television.

 [Featured Image by Scott Heppell/AP Images]